Can stocks go negative?

 Can Stocks Go Negative?

 Sometimes companies can go bankrupt.
 When that happens there is usually one outcome.
 Typically, stock prices will become the lowest price they’ve ever been.
 They can fall to near-zero or zero levels.
 This happens because investors will see the stock as worthless.
 There are two forms of bankruptcy that a company can file for.
-There’s Chapter 7 bankruptcy and Chapter 11 bankruptcy.
+There are two types of bankruptcy: Chapter 7 bankruptcy and Chapter 11 bankruptcy.

 Chapter 7 bankruptcy means a company will cease to operate and stocks will stop trading on the exchange.
 Any non-exempt assets are sold to pay off the stakeholders.
 Stakeholders are creditors, bondholders, and stockholders (prioritized in that order.)
 That means that when it is all said and done, stockholders could not get anything in return.
 Which would mean a loss in the investment.